 The following countermeasures are taken in power supply.

 - Optimized FG line in design of printed-circuit board and chassis.

-- Adopt noise countermeasure component, such as ferrite core, differential-mode choke.
+- Use noise suppression devices, such as ferrite core, differential-mode choke.

 (2) Countermeasures in user's system